Wisconsin vs. Purdue NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Wisconsin and its opponents have gone over the current 40-point total in three of six games (50%) this season.
+- Wisconsin's games this season have gone over 40.5 points three of six times.

-- Purdue has combined with its opponents to score more than 40 points in three of six games this season.
+- Purdue's games have gone over 40.5 points in two opportunities this season.

-- The two teams combine to score 43.4 points per game, 3.4 more than the total in this contest.
+- The combined points per game average of the two teams, 43.4, is 2.9 points above Saturday's over/under.

-- This contest's over/under is 6.7 points greater than the 33.3 these two squads combine to surrender per game this season.
+- This contest's over/under is 7.2 points above the 33.3 these two squads combine to allow per game this season.

-- The 53.8 PPG average total in Boilermakers games this season is 13.8 points more than this game's over/under.
+- The 40.5-point over/under for this game is 13.3 points below the 53.8 points per game average total in Boilermakers games this season.

 Wisconsin Stats and Trends

-- This season, the Badgers have just two ATS wins in five games as a favorite of 3 points or more.
+- This season, the Badgers have just two against the spread wins in five games as a favorite of 3.5 points or more.

 - Wisconsin's games this year have hit the over on two of six set point totals (33.3%).

-- When Wisconsin scores more than 14.0 points, it is 2-2 against the spread and 3-1 overall.
+- Wisconsin is 2-2 against the spread and 3-1 overall in games when it puts up more than 14 points.

-- Wisconsin is 2-3 against the spread and 3-2 overall when the team amasses more than 294.8 yards.
+- In games that Wisconsin amasses more than 294.8 yards, the team is 2-3 against the spread and 3-2 overall.

 - This year, the Badgers have turned the ball over 15 times, nine more than the Boilermakers' takeaways (6).